Mechanistic Computer-Aided Drug Discovery

 The challenge: The molecules of the virus

+We study the actions of the molecules of the SARS-CoV-2 virus by computer modeling.
 A SARS-CoV-2 virus uses surface glycoprotein molecules (the spikes) to invade your cells.
 Then the virus inserts its one large RNA molecule — its blueprint for reproducing itself — into the cell.
 The cell copies the RNA to make the 29 different proteins the virus needs to multiply.
 Each protein has a unique folded shape.
-Knowing those shapes is a crucial first step in drug discovery.
+Knowing those shapes is a first step in drug discovery.

 Computer modeling helps in drug discovery

-Computing helps to learn protein shapes; to learn how those shapes change in actionable ways; and to find chemicals that inhibit or activate the viral molecules.
+Computing helps us learn protein shapes; to learn how those shapes change in actionable ways; and to find chemicals that inhibit or activate the viral molecules.

 Modeling: Beyond structures to mechanisms